Aastikchahal/To-Do-List-Project/README.md

 - **Delete tasks**: Delete tasks from the list.
 - **Real-time updates**: The list updates dynamically as users interact with it.
 - **Responsive Design**: The app is styled to look good on both desktop and mobile devices.

+Technologies Used
+-React (Hooks and Functional Components)
+-Vite (for development)
+-CSS (for styling)
+-JavaScript (for functionality)

+Installation

+1-Clone the repository:git clone https://github.com/Aastikchahal/To-Do-List-Project.git
+2-Navigate to the project directory:cd To-Do-List-Project
+3-Install dependencies:npm install
+4-Run the development server:npm run dev
+5-Open your browser and go to -  http://localhost:3000 to view the app.